 Sontaran Steg from Shakedown: Return of the Sontarans (Spin-off) by James Lee

 Download: https://drive.google.com/file/d/12DdcMgkVkz9IfriwiEym9a6rfV9GVA-z Notes: The new Sontaran design featured in the Shakedown direct to video movie.
 Due to the angular nature of this design, it prints fairly well on a regular filament printer, though resin will give you improved surface detail, especially on the overhangs.
-It uses the standard peg design for the arms and legs and also comes with an optional Two Doctors style gun accessory.
+It uses the standard peg design for the arms and legs and also comes with an optional Two Doctors style gun accessory (Though if you want a slightly more screen accurate version, you can download one here.)

 The Lone Cyberman from The Haunting of Villa Diodati by James Lee